 - Unable to Cry: Tom says that B'Elanna won't be crying at his funeral as she never cries.
 Could be a Continuity Nod as Klingons don't have tear ducts, but we see her crying in later episodes. note

 - Weaksauce Weakness: Super-evolved catfish things get put down pretty quickly by basic phaser fire.

-- "Well Done, Son!"
-Guy: Tom's Famous Last Words before he dies are to let his father know he crossed the Threshold.
+- "Well Done, Son" Guy: Tom's last words before he dies are to let his father know he crossed the Threshold.